zenodeapp/shielded-swap/README.md

 #### shieldedBroken

-`shieldedBroken` should only be set `true` if the Namada chain isn't able to perform a _shielded_ IBC transfer to an external chain (the reject VP issue).
-What this does is tell the wizard to use the transparent address for the initial transfer of NAAN/OSMO from Namada to Osmosis instead.
+`shieldedBroken` should only be set to `true` if the Namada chain isn't able to perform a _shielded_ IBC transfer to an external chain (the reject VP issue).
+What this does is tell the wizard to use the _transparent address_ for the initial transfer of NAAN/OSMO from Namada to Osmosis instead.

 #### namRpc and osmoRpc